maxtheman/demo-htmx-nodejs/readme.md

 This project demonstrates a simple setup for a web application using Express.js, HTMX, and SQLite.

+In spite of the title, I actually ended up using Bun instead of Node, and I think I like it!

 Lives at: https://demo-htmx-nodejs.fly.dev/
+- Scales to 0, may take a second to wake up.
+Requires login.

 ## Philosophy

 Mental model for picking this or any stack:
-1. Do you have long-running CPU-bound or GPU-bound processes?
+1. Do you have VERY long-running CPU-bound or GPU-bound processes?
    - No?
 A simple, single lightweight CRUD server works for this.
    - Yes?
 You probably need both a web server and a heavier-duty worker machine with some kind of queue or serverless process to run your long-running processes.
+   - If you just have things like needing to send an email, node and bun both have great async/multiprocessing libraries to handle this.
+      - Using Bun, you can do Bun.spawn() natively to run that in a separate process.
+Then, maybe save any failures to the db to retry.
 2. Generally I would recommend Postgres for most database needs.
    - If you don't need RLS (row level security) or other Postgres features, then SQLite is a lightweight, partially file-based database engine that can also work well and so we used it here.
    - Traditionally, SQLite isn't picked for this but it's become more common and popular.
-You'll have better support with Postgres, but might get better latency with SQLite, and it would be simpler to administer.
+You'll have generally better community support with Postgres and more features, but might get better latency with SQLite, and it would be simpler to administer.
+   - Will SQLite scale?
+That was my big concern.
+It seems that the reason is that programs used to not handle concurrent writes, but that's not the case for apps today apparently.
+      - See this article for more info: https://blog.wesleyac.com/posts/consider-sqlite
+      - More technical on the WAL mode for journalling here, which we are using: https://fly.io/blog/sqlite-internals-wal/
 3. You probably don't need an ORM
    - SQL isn't that hard to learn
    - You will very likely end up "ejecting" into SQL at some point using any ORM, increasing complexity.